likejimba/frcnn-cad/WeeklyMeetings.md

 ## 2. Virtual Lesion pipeline
 a.
 Mass classes: spiculated and lobular @1.26, 1.06 mg/cc density <br>
-c.
+b.
 High separation between spiculated and lobular classes.
 Results on github. <br>

 ## 3. Observer Study
 a.
 Extracting ROIs for MCs and masses <br>

 ## To do:
+1. SOP: Do write up for Foursquares, how to set up, prep images for each window.

 # Meeting of 3/12/2021
 Updates: KI printing with NaBr; alternative bromium/indigo dyes found; CAD malignancy scales with lesion density